ianstormtaylor/slate/docs/api/locations/path.md

 #### `Path.previous(path: Path): Path`

 Given a path, get the path to the previous sibling node.
+The method will throw an error if there are no previous siblings (e.g. if the Path is currently `[1, 0]`, the previous path would be `[1, -1]` which is illegal and will throw an error).

 #### `Path.relative(path: Path, ancestor: Path): Path`